Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Model

 \subsection{Prior distributions and implementation details}

 To complete our Bayesian model specification, we assign prior distributions for all parameters.
-We give gamma priors to the $\lambda_k$s, normal priors to the $\mu_k$s and $\tau_k$s, independent normal priors to all elements of $\Lambda$, and inverse-gamma priors to the diagonal elements of $\Omega$.
+We give $\text{Gamma(1,10)}$ priors to the $\lambda_s$s, implying a prior mean of $0.1$ with increasing density approaching $0$; this places most prior mass on reasonable rate values, since $1/\lambda_s$ represents the expected inter-event time in stage $s$ in seconds.
+We assign $\text{Normal(0,10)}$ priors to the $\mu_{s_o s_n}$s and $\tau_{s_o s_n}$s corresponding to a weakly informative prior on the scale of the linear predictor of our model.
+For the factor model covariance, we give $\text{Normal(0,10)}$ priors to the elements of $\Lambda$ and $\text{Inverse-Gamma}(1,1)$ to the diagonal elements of $\Omega$; similar to the above, these choices give the model some regularization, while being only weakly informative and hence allowing the data to drive the posterior.
 To sample from the posterior distribution, we implemented the model using the probabilistic programming language Stan \citep{carpenter2017stan}.
 The code implementing our approach can be found in the online supplement.